Canon 6D Mark II versus Canon 80D

 |Nikon D7500 (⇒ lft | rgt)||optical||YES||3.2||922||tilting||YES||8000||8.0||12||no|

 |Nikon D750 (⇒ lft | rgt)||optical||YES||3.2||1229||tilting||no||4000||6.0||12||no|

 |Nikon D610 (⇒ lft | rgt)||optical||YES||3.2||921||fixed||no||4000||6.0||12||no|

 |Sony RX10 II (⇒ lft | rgt)||2359||YES||3.0||1229||tilting||no||3200||14.0||10.2||YES|

 Both the 6D Mark II and the 80D are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The 80D replaced the earlier Canon 70D, while the 6D Mark II followed on from the Canon 6D.

-So what conclusions can be drawn?
+So what is the bottom line?
 Is there a clear favorite between the Canon 6D Mark II and the Canon 6D Mark II?
-The listing below highlights the relative strengths of the two models.
+A synthesis of the relative strong points of each of the models is listed below.